 Is there any redemptive purpose in nature-caused disasters?
 After they happen, God can use them, which is different from causing them, to stir up people to think about their mortality, the afterlife, final judgment, and God (Luke 13:4-5).
 They are wakeup calls, and it is best to listen to them only in that sense, but not to over-interpret them as God’s judgment and punishment—for now.

 How does this post help me grow in my knowledge of God?

-Rather, God is calling everyone to receive the gospel—the good news, not the bad news—and come into right relationship with him through Christ.
+Therefore, in the New Covenant, God is calling everyone to receive the gospel—the good news, not the bad news—and come into right relationship with him through Christ.

 And when natural disasters happen, let’s work to help people with their basic needs of food, water, clothing, and shelter and teach them to prepare for the next one, not point the finger of judgment at them.

 Written by James Malcolm